Thaonguyen0311/portfolio/content/post/swim/index.md

 ---
 title: "My swimming hobby"
-description: "This is some notes, videos and websites that I watched when learning swimming techniques including freestyles, breaststroke, backstroke and butterfly "
+description: "This is some videos that I found useful when correcting my swimming techniques a few years ago"
 date: 2024-02-19T20:25:48Z
 image: swimcover.png
 math: